RobotnikAutomation/robotnik_telegram/README.md

 * [User IDs](https://www.technobezz.com/how-to-find-user-ids-in-telegram/)

 In this way, the necessary parameters are obtained to send messages by telegram.
 The last step would be to open the Talagram application and start a conversation with the created bot and write /start.
+The messages will then arrive in this chat.

 ## Package configuration
 This package needs the user ID and the Bot token to be able to send messages.
 So that, edit the following file: